kamilrybacki/ServeMyKind/README.md

 There is also a plethora of internal variables (prefixed with `_`) that are omitted from this list.
 They are used for internal purposes and gnerally should not be modified.

 Each role has its own set of variables, which are defined in the `vars/main.yml` file of the role.

+## Extra info

+By default, all Ingress resources that enable TLS and do not specify the secret containing a certificate will use the generated root cert.

+Information about CA secrets and cert-manager Issuers created via this playbook is stored in a ConfigMap located in the certification namespace under a name:
+`"{{ serve_my_kind_cluster_name }}-cert-config"`.

 ## Resources